FreeRTOS/FreeRTOS/FreeRTOS/Test/CMock/smp/README.md

 * Functional test : <test_group_name>_utest.c

 ### Functional tests
 Functional test cases verify that the SMP scheduler logic performs as described by functional requirements.
+The test case should specify the functional requirement to be verified, the test steps and expected result.

 The following is an example of the functional test:
 ```c